 In this time Good Medicine developed what Dirty Linen magazine called an "eclectic" style of music.Influenced by west coast bands like Hot Tuna, The Grateful Dead, also Bob Dylan and Blues greats Muddy Waters, Howlin' Wolf and many more they have created what some call, Americana, but they prefer Folkadelik, a combination of Blues, Rock, Folk, Country, Jam and what ever else they hear.

-Now in Good Medicine's 20th year Debbie and Frank still continue to perform as the duo and as the Big Band, or any combination of the rest.
+In Good Medicine's 20+ year Deb and Frank still continue to perform as the duo and as the Big Band, Full Dose, or any combination of the rest.